Jenniferwonder/learn-react/src/05-more-hooks/useRef/README.md

 ### ❌ Pitfall
 🚩 Don't write a ref during rendering
 🚩 Don't read a ref during rendering
+🚩 **Do not overuse refs.** You should only use refs for _imperative_ behaviors that you can't express as props: for example, scrolling to a node, focusing a node, triggering an animation, selecting text, and so on
 ✅ You can read or write refs **from event handlers or effects instead**.
 ### Basics
 `const ref = useRef(initialValue)`